 Indian spinner Ravichandran Ashwin has welcomed the move but also demanded that runs be taken off the scoreboard if a non-striker steps out of his crease before the delivery is bowled.

-Ashwin has vehemently voiced his displeasure at batsmen ‘taking a start’ and was right in the middle of a storm when he ran Jos Buttler out during an IPL match between Kings XI Punjab and Rajasthan Royals in 2019.
+Ashwin has vehemently voiced his displeasure at batsmen ‘taking a start’ and was right in the middle of a storm when he ran Jos Buttler out during an Indian T20 League match between Punjab and Rajasthan in 2019.

 Mankading, as it is known, has always been a matter of heated debates in cricket and has split opinion right down the middle, with one half debating that it is natural for a non-striker to start moving forward while the delivery is being bowled and the other half countering that it gives batsmen an unfair advantage, especially in the event of a tight run-out call.